 5] Check the status of Windows Services

-Just search for Services in the Cortana search box, click on the Services icon and open Services utility in a new window.
-Or just hit the WINKEY + R button combination to launch Run window.
+Search Services in the search box, click on the Services icon, and open Services utility in a new window.
+Or just hit the WINKEY + R button combination to launch the Run window.
 Type in services.msc and hit Enter in order to open the same Services utility.

 For the following services,

 Right-click on them one by one.

 Click on Properties.
 For the drop-down of Startup Type, select Automatic.